mewahanggaurav/marketing-campaign-analysis/Marketing Campaign Analysis/README.md

-📊 Marketing Campaign Performance Analysis
+# 📊 Marketing Campaign Performance Analysis

 This project simulates a real-world marketing data analysis scenario where 10,000 rows of campaign performance data were analyzed using Python and Tableau.
 The goal was to derive actionable insights to improve marketing ROI, reduce customer acquisition costs, and optimize overall campaign performance across various channels and audience segments.

+## 🔧 Tools Used
+- Python (Pandas, Matplotlib)
+- Excel / Tableau
+- SQL (for querying-style transformations)
+- GitHub for version control

+## 📊 Key Metrics
+- CTR (Click-Through Rate)
+- Conversion Rate
+- CPA (Cost per Acquisition)
+- ROI (Return on Investment)

 ---

-🧠 Project Objectives
+## 🧠 Project Objectives

 - Analyze marketing campaign data to uncover key performance drivers
 - Create KPIs such as CTR, Conversion Rate, CPA, and ROI